-STATE of MIND features intimate conversations about mental health and wellness with psychotherapist Debra Sloss.
-Guests share personal stories and professional knowledge on important mental health issues.
-Explore the complexity of the human experience and hear hard-earned wisdom from lived experience.
+Featuring intimate conversations about mental health and wellness with psychotherapist Debra Sloss.
+Guests share personal stories and professional knowledge on important mental health topics.
+Explore the intricacy of these issues and hear hard-earned wisdom from the lived experience.
 Join us for new understandings, seeds of hope, and valuable resources.
-New shows broadcast 6-7 pm on the first Sunday of every month on KSQD 90.7 FM and livestream on KSQD.org.

 Helping our world become a little more humane,